 One common misconception I hear from sales managers is that they already talk to their salespeople every day, and know everything that’s going on.
-So why do I need a one-on-one?
-The primary benefit is that both the sales manager and the salesperson need to have time carved out where they can BOTH pull themselves away from the daily whirlwind to focus on what’s going well, what needs help, re-assess the plan, and have an opportunity to just talk openly about anything.
+So why do they need a one-on-one?
+The primary benefit is both the sales manager and the salesperson need to have time carved out where they can BOTH pull themselves away from the daily whirlwind to focus on what’s going well, what needs help, to reassess the plan, and have an opportunity to just talk openly about anything.
 Those are things that just can’t happen when you’re running around during the week.
 And they are vital.

 Here’s a few practical tips on how to make your one-on-ones great.

 6 Tips to Make Your Modern Sales One-on-Ones Great

 As far as frequency and duration, I’ve always been partial to a weekly 30-minute meeting, though I know some prefer 60-minutes every other week.
 I like the weekly because in the off chance that you miss one for some reason, you don’t run the risk of going 2 to 3 weeks before one happens.
 Plus, 30-minutes forces you both to be crisp.

 Set a schedule and stick to it.
 When I say stick to it, I don’t mean that it always has to be on the same day at the same time no matter what.
 I just mean that if a conflict comes up, reschedule it – and do so ahead of time, not 10 minutes after the meeting was supposed to happen.